InSpecLearn4SDL: Interpretable Spectral Features Predict Conductivity in Self-Driving Doped Conjugated Polymer Labs: Results and Discussion

-Figure~\ref{Fig:time_analysis} also reports the time required to process a batch of 32 samples at each step.
-Notably, conductivity measurement (comprised of the sheet resistance and thickness measurements) alone accounts for approximately one-third of the total time consumed.
-Thickness measurement requires stylus profilometry, which is a destructive and labor-intensive technique because it requires part of the film to be manually scraped in several areas of the sample to perform multiple measurements.
-If conductivity can be accurately predicted from the spectroscopic signature alone, this could enable a 33\% reduction in experimental time, corresponding to a reduction of two operational steps per sample.
-This would substantially improve the throughput of automated experimentation.
+Figure~\ref{Fig:time_analysis} reports the time required to process a batch of 32 samples at each step.
+Conductivity measurement (comprised of the sheet resistance and thickness measurements) accounts for one-third of the total experimental duration.
+Specifically, measuring thickness via stylus profilometry is destructive and labor-intensive, requiring manual scraping and multiple readings per sample.
+Successfully predicting conductivity from optical signatures could eliminate these two operational steps, theoretically reducing experimental effort by $\sim33\%$ and substantially increasing the throughput of automated experimentation.